TRANSFERS AND CATEGORY CHANGES

 Transfers and category changes are now available for additional fee (plus the difference in entry fees, if upgrading to a longer distance).
 For instructions on how to transfer your registration or change categories, click here.

 All entrants from the 2018 Monterey Bay Half Marathon who chose to defer to 2020 or 2021 will be given the option to switch their deferral to 2022 or 2023.
 Those entrants should have received an email with the link to register their new deferral option at haku.
-If you didn’t receive this email, you may register your option HERE.
+If you didn’t receive an email, please email the registrar at firstname.lastname@example.org.

 Per the marathon running industry policy, all entry fees are non-refundable and non-transferable to a different year.
 This policy applies to all entrants and is in effect whether you are injured, have an unexpected family/business emergency, have a medical emergency, etc. If the course has to be changed or the race cancelled due to an act of nature, or the event time changed due to circumstances beyond our control, there are no refunds or rollovers.
 You may not sell or give your bib to another person without going through the transfer process.
 There are NO exceptions.

 We have switched our registration company to haku and information about registration protection is available in the entry path.